Continuous Index of Mental Health (iCASM)

 The iCASM is, in reality, the numerical expression of multiple, complex and interdependent dimensions that impact the mental health of individuals.
 It was generated from the development of an unprecedented and dynamic research and monitoring tool, called the Mental Health Monitor.

-The Instituto Cactus-Atlas Mental Health Index reflects, in a single number, the general state of mental health of the Brazilian population, allowing its evolution to be monitored over time and comparisons to be made with other countries.
+The Continuous Index of Mental Health reflects, in a single number, the general state of mental health of the Brazilian population, allowing its evolution to be monitored over time and comparisons to be made with other countries.
 Based on these objectives, the index was compiled according to the General Health Questionnaire (GHQ-12).

 This research carried out a factor analysis study, which identified three sets of responses correlated with the GHQ-12.
 For the purposes here, we will call these dimensions Confidence, Vitality and Focus.